kcprabase/Text-difference-viewer-from-text-file/README.md

 Working with this was really special because I could actually create a proof of concept for algorith we were learning in class.
 Also, this was one of the first projects I did in C#.net.
 Thats why the Web forms ;)

+I understand that design pattern for UI part may not have been that good in this.
+But the point of this project is to show the use case of the library and boundless ways to innovate and optimize for our purpose.

 # Usability enhancement include
 - Text file upload
 - Inline and Side by side difference view